maxcheq/a80_website/README.md

 # About
-This project is aimed to providing detailed information about the Audi 80, offering users an easy way to explore technical specifications, photos, equipment types, and common issues with solutions.
+This project is aimed to providing user-friendly website, detailed information about the Audi 80, offering users an easy way to explore technical specifications, photos, equipment types, and common issues with solutions.

 # About
 - **Car Specifications & Equipment:** Detailed technical information and equipment types.